 Most of us know that Saskatchewan is the world’s richest and largest uranium jurisdiction.
 But did you know that Rare Earth Elements (REEs) are often found within uranium deposits, making Saskatchewan rich in other elements few of us have even heard of?
-While these REEs carry significant financial potential, there is currently no economical way to extract them from the uranium, sending these valuable minerals into the tailings ponds and disposing of significant potential value to mining companies and the Saskatchewan economy.
+While these REEs carry significant financial potential, these valuable minerals often end up in tailings ponds because extraction is often not economically feasible, meaning a significant loss in potential value to mining companies and the Saskatchewan economy.

 So, what are Rare Earth Elements?

 Despite their name, REEs are neither rare nor earths.
 Some are more abundant than copper, lead, gold and platinum.
 However, they typically occur in relatively low concentrations so their recovery is not economical.

 Although often required in small quantities, REEs have a wide range of applications, including use in hybrid and electric cars, fluorescent lights, plasma screens, portable computers, hand-held electronic devices, wind power generators, permanent magnets, batteries and medical devices.
 REEs can also have important defense applications, such as jet fighter engines, missile guidance systems, anti-missile defense systems, space-based satellites and communication systems.

 Because of this, demand and value for REEs has increased significantly over the past number of years, especially for the heavy kinds.
 This bodes well for Saskatchewan, as uranium deposits typically have a higher ratio of heavy REEs than most other types of mineral deposits.
 In fact, around 80 per cent of the REEs in Saskatchewan’s high-grade uranium deposits are thought to be of the heavy kind.